Many financial plans are anchored to retirement goals, with other priorities added only if they fit.

 How I Approach a Family’s Finances

-This straightforward concept shapes everything I do: approach a family’s finances with the same long‑term discipline great institutions bring to their endowments.
-It’s a simple concept, but I rarely see it in practice when I meet new clients.
+This straightforward concept shapes everything I do: approaching a family’s finances with the same long-term discipline great institutions bring to their endowments.
+It’s a simple idea, but I rarely see it in practice when I meet new clients.

-That means helping clients define what matters most, building a coordinated approach for both planning and investing, and maintaining a consistent connection between the two as life evolves.
+That means helping clients define what matters most, building a coordinated approach across planning and investing, and maintaining a consistent connection between the two as life evolves.

 How We Work Together